EasyPortal-Business-Management-System/Part-A-docs/README.md

 ## Dataflow Diagram
 The below dataflow diagram helps to explain the flow of data throughout the application and will be used to help build the application.
+It's models the core functionality of the application as well as the data stores that will be utilised.
 ![Application Dataflow Diagram](/docs/Dataflow_Diagram.jpeg)

 ## Application Archtecture